Do you cook oatmeal in the microwave, quickly poured out of convenient, ready to use packets? Do you think this is a healthy start to the day?

 Don’t get me wrong here – oatmeal can and should be a healthy breakfast!

 How you cook oatmeal, however, is the critical step that most people completely miss and which determines how much nourishment and benefit you will actually derive from the experience.

 Preparation also determines how long the oatmeal will fill you up.
 What good is a bowl of oatmeal if you are hungry again and ready for a donut fix by 10am?

 Preparing your oatmeal the traditional way as practiced for centuries by ancestral societies will take a little planning on your part, but you will be greatly rewarded with a much more nourishing, digestible breakfast that will stay with you all the way to lunchtime!

 Traditional peoples knew through observation that grains were very hard to digest and caused health problems over time for those who consumed them without careful preparation.

 Throwing out those boxed breakfast cereals that are at least twice as expensive per serving and toxic to boot and replacing with a simple, nutritious bowl of porridge will also help your food budget considerably with no loss in pleasure or enjoyment particularly on chilly winter mornings!

-TIP: I’ve had people email me to complain that soaking oatmeal for at least 7 hours or overnight causes the oatmeal to taste sour, but I’ve found that soaking in water plus lemon juice produces a delightful and slightly lemony porridge that is not sour at all and absolutely pops with flavor!
+TIP: I’ve had people email me to complain that when you cook oatmeal by first soaking for at least 7 hours or overnight, it results in a sour tasting porridge.
+I’ve found that soaking in water plus lemon juice produces a delightful and slightly lemony porridge that is not sour at all and absolutely pops with flavor!

-In this brief video, I show you exactly how I prepare my morning porridge the night before.
-You can also soak a big pot, cook it up the next morning and then refrigerate leftovers for a fast warm-up on the stove on subsequent mornings.
+In this brief video, I show you exactly how I cook oatmeal.
+It requires the initial step of soaking the night before.
+Then, it cooks up quickly the next morning!
+Be sure to refrigerate any leftovers for a fast warm-up on the stove on subsequent mornings.

 2 cups filtered water